MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

     Providers.globalProvider.setState(ProviderState.SignedIn);
     ```

-    4. Now, you can add any component in your HTML page or in your `render()` method with React to use the `TeamsFx` context to access Microsoft Graph.
+    4. You can now add any component in your HTML page or in your `render()` method with React to use the `TeamsFx` context to access Microsoft Graph.

     ```html
     <mgt-person query="me" view="threeLines"></mgt-person>